pdf-raku/PDF-Font-Loader-raku/docs/PDF/Font/Loader/FontObj.md

 ### to-dict

-Produces a draft PDF font dictionary.
+Produces a draft PDF font dictionary. cb-finish() needs to be called to finalize it.

 ### cb-finish